 The page builds from model understanding to outcome proof to platform mechanics to qualification CTA.
 The sequence: understand why the model works → see the scale of the network → evaluate the platform through the efficiency and quality claims → ask if your product is eligible.
 The “Does My Product Qualify?”
 CTA is the ideal end-state for a brand marketer who’s been persuaded by the platform model and wants to assess fit.

 "The 'Does My Product Qualify?'
 CTA is doing sophisticated sales funnel work.
-It doesn't say 'get started' or 'request a demo' — it says: we have standards, and we want to check that you meet them before we proceed.
-That reversal of the typical sales dynamic — where the platform qualifies the brand rather than the brand evaluating the platform — positions VYRL as the selective party in the relationship.
+It doesn't say 'get started' or 'request a demo.'
+It says: we have standards, and we want to check that you meet them before we proceed.
+That reversal of the typical sales active (where the platform qualifies the brand rather than the brand evaluating the platform) positions VYRL as the selective party in the relationship.
 Selective suppliers are perceived as premium."

 </div>

 Brand marketing teams research platforms on mobile between meetings and during commutes.
-The page was designed with clean mobile typography and a touch-friendly interface mockup.
+We designed the page with clean mobile typography and a touch-friendly interface mockup.
 The dual CTA buttons are sized appropriately for mobile, with the primary “Does My Product Qualify?”
 CTA given stronger visual weight.

 The swipe-interface mockup showing the VYRL matching mechanism acts as a product demo that doesn't require a click.
-Brand marketers who see the interface immediately understand the mechanism — and influencers in the network who arrive on the page understand their experience will be familiar.
+Brand marketers who see the interface immediately understand the mechanism.
+Influencers in the network who arrive on the page understand their experience will be familiar.
 The dual-audience value of a single interface mockup is an efficient use of page real estate.

 This page scores 76 out of 100.
 The model differentiation positioning and the “Does My Product Qualify?”
-CTA are genuinely innovative — they elevate VYRL from a marketplace to a curated, selective platform.
+CTA are genuinely innovative; they elevate VYRL from a marketplace to a hand-picked, selective platform.
 The efficiency claims and network scale are credible.
-Points are held back by the absence of brand-side case study proof — the page makes strong claims about authentic engagement superiority but doesn’t demonstrate it with campaign outcome data — and by a visual design that, while atmospheric, prioritises style over the information density that B2B brand marketers typically need to make platform evaluation decisions.
+Points are held back by the absence of brand-side case study proof (the page makes strong claims about authentic engagement superiority but doesn’t demonstrate it with campaign outcome data) and by a visual design that, while atmospheric, prioritises style over the information density B2B brand marketers typically need to make platform evaluation decisions.

 Browse our full collection of landing page examples to see how we apply these principles across industries.